Cara-VC/Paw-Street/README.md

 1.Install MongoDB on your own computer.

 2.Install Imagemagick on your own computer.
+ImageMagick download here: https://imagemagick.org/script/download.php

-3.Install Iedis on your own computer.
+3.Install Redis on your own computer.

 4.Execute seed.js to generate tables and data.